If Jesus Rose from the Dead, then (#28) the Predictions Were All True

 So the Jews said to him, “What sign do you show us for doing these things?”
 Jesus answered them, “Destroy this temple, and in three days I will raise it up.”
 The Jews then said, “It has taken forty-six years to build this temple, and will you raise it up in three days?”
 But he was speaking about the temple of his body.
 When therefore he was raised from the dead, his disciples remembered that he had said this, and they believed the Scripture and the word that Jesus had spoken.
 John 2:18-22

 We have said this before and it is worth repeating, everything was pointing forward to Christ and everything points back to Him.
 He split human time into BC and AD.
-Yes, I know there is a drive to remove that and replace it with CE, but the timeline is still bifurcated by Emmanuel, God with us.
+Yes, I know there is a drive to replace those designations in order to remove the references to Jesus Christ, but the timeline is still bifurcated by Him, by Emmanuel, God with us.

-No one, in their right mind, would predict that they would die, the details surrounding that death, and that they would rise from the dead on the third day.
-If anyone were to speak this way today, we would rightly think them mad.
+No one in his right mind would predict his own death, the details surrounding that death, and his resurrection from the dead on the third day.
+If anyone were to speak this way today, we would rightly think him mad.
 There is only One who can speak this way.
 There is only One who can speak this way and make it come to pass.

 Only One.